 Mukambi Safari Lodge

-Our main lodge, Mukambi Safari Lodge, is situated right on the banks of the mighty Kafue River, with direct access to the Kafue National Park.
-The lodge consists of comfortable en-suite chalets and a luxurious Riverside Villa which has its private riverside deck, as well as 4 luxury classic safari tents, all overlooking the river.
-The total capacity of Mukambi is 32 beds.
+Our main lodge, Mukambi Safari Lodge, is situated right on the banks of the Kafue River, with direct access to the Kafue National Park.
+The lodge consists of comfortable en-suite chalets and a luxurious riverside villa with a private riverside deck, as well as four luxury classic safari tents, all overlooking the river.
+All-in-all, Mukambi has 32 beds.
 Centrally located is our Boma (Restaurant/bar), the swimming-pool, as well as several decks that also have spectacular views of the river.
 Mukambi is famous for its excellent cuisine, friendly staff and highly experienced rangers.

 A typical day at Mukambi Safari Lodge starts at 5.30 a.m. for an early-morning game-drive.
 Our rangers will drive you through the park, always looking for close game-encounters, and with an excellent chance of getting eye-to-eye with elephants, lions and many other game-species.
 After returning to Mukambi, a full English breakfast will be served.